OldManUmby/OSE.SRD.Wiki/8. Treasures/Potions/Potion of Control.md

 # Potion of Control

-(Redirected from Potion of Control Animal

-Jump to:navigation, search

 A potion of this type allows the one who drinks it to control the actions of creatures of a certain type.

 - **Concentration:** Exercising control requires concentration.